Child Custody Attorney in San Jose, CA

 Understanding the difference between full and shared custody is crucial.

-As mentioned, the court may grant full legal custody to one parent but allow joint physical custody, or vice versa.
-In cases where one parent is deemed unfit in California, the other parent may be awarded full legal and physical custody.
+Courts may grant full legal custody to one parent but allow joint physical custody, or vice versa.
+When one parent is deemed unfit in California, the other parent could receive full legal and physical custody.

 Understanding the Child Custody Mediation Process

-Child custody disputes can be emotionally daunting and complex.
-At the Law Offices of Nick Cvietkovich, we believe mediation can effectively resolve custody issues amicably.
-Mediation provides a platform for both parents to express concerns in a neutral environment, guided by a trained mediator who facilitates communication and negotiation.
+Child custody disputes are often emotionally taxing.
+At the Law Offices of Nick Cvietkovich, we believe mediation can effectively help families resolve custody issues.
+Mediation gives both parents a platform to share their concerns in a neutral environment, guided by a trained mediator who promotes communication and negotiation.

 Here are key advantages of opting for mediation with a child custody lawyer in San Jose: